Do you know the most important parameter that you will be judged upon when you apply for a job in logistics and supply chain?

 Reasons?
 A modern infrastructure and low labor cost in comparison to many developing countries.

 Whether it's to market or source goods, China has emerged as a force to be reckoned with for either of the cases.

-While Asia Pacific as a whole occupies a big chunk of the world’s logistics market, China is the largest logistics market within this massive region.
+While the Asia Pacific as a whole occupies a big chunk of the world's logistics market, China is the largest logistics market within this massive region.

-This rising need for consumer goods has driven local as well as foreign owned companies in the country to reinvent and streamline their supply chain infrastructure.
+This rising need for consumer goods has driven local as well as foreign-owned companies in the country to reinvent and streamline their supply chain infrastructure.